-Moreover, we cannot ignore, moreover, that a myth was built in the 19th century around the foundation of Normandy by the Vikings. " Rollo and his companions were pirates, and hardly knew the laws of their country; how could they have introduced it into the duchy?
-Their descendants largely conformed themselves to the customs introduced by the Franks, or to rules preserved since the time of Roman domination "23 (translation).
+Moreover, we cannot ignore that a myth was built in the 19th century around the foundation of Normandy by the Vikings. " Rollo and his companions were pirates, and hardly knew the laws of their country; how could they have introduced it into the duchy?
+Their descendants largely conformed themselves to the customs introduced by the Franks, or to rules preserved since the time of Roman domination " (translation).
 The Northmen who took power in Normandy attracted people from their distant lands, but not to the point of overwhelming the population who lived in this land which until then was called Neustria.
-That being said. we must not underestimate their influence on the Custom of Normandy (the law in force).
+That being said, we must not underestimate their influence on the Custom of Normandy (the law in force).

 Before spreading throughout France in the 5th century, the Frankish empire had first taken root in Austrasia, a Merovingian kingdom which covered, not only the equivalent of present-day Belgium, but also part of the Rhine to the east and French Flanders to the west.
 The Frisians, ancestors of the Dutch, and the Saxons were neighbors of Austrasia.
 This kingdom therefore covered part of present-day Germany; think of cities like Cologne, Frankfurt (the fort of the Franks) or Aix-la-Chapelle.
 To the north-east of France, Reims was also part of it, hence the tradition of crowning the kings of France there.
-Under Charlemagne, this kingdom became an empire which, in addition to covering all of present-day France, extended to other parts of Germany, Saxony, Bavaria, Carinthia and even in the Lombard kingdom, the north of Italy.
+Under

-&lt;sup>23 Depping, M., Histoire des expéditions maritimes des Normands t de leur établissement en France, Paris, 1846 (1st edition 1813), paper digitized by Google, p.
+Depping, M., Histoire des expéditions maritimes des Normands t de leur établissement en France, Paris, 1846 (1st edition 1813), paper digitized by Google, p.
 346 (owned by the Lenox Library in New York).